rust-lang/surveys/surveys/2024-annual-survey/questions.md

 ### Which of the following aspects of Rust present non-trivial problems to your programming productivity?

-#### Assess only challenges that you think are impacting your work.
+Assess only challenges that you think are impacting your work.
+If you do not select anything for a given row, we will assume that you do not know or do not care about that aspect.

 Type: matrix (optional)